InternLM/MindSearch/docker/README.md

 - Docker installed (Docker Compose V2 is integrated into Docker)
 - NVIDIA GPU and NVIDIA Container Toolkit (required for NVIDIA GPU support)

-Note: Recent versions of Docker have integrated Docker Compose V2, so you can use the `docker compose` command directly without installing docker-compose separately.
+Note: Newer versions of Docker have integrated Docker Compose V2, so you can directly use the `docker compose` command without installing docker-compose separately.

 ### First-time Startup